Terminals of Los Angeles International Airport: Terminal 2

-Terminal 2 has 12 gates: Gates 21, 21B, 22, 23A–23B, 24, 25A–25B, 26A–26B, 27 and 28.
-As of July 2025, this terminal, along with Terminal 3, serves as a hub for Delta Air Lines.
-The terminal is also used by WestJet.
-Due to construction, passengers travelling from Terminal 2 check in at Terminal 3.
+Terminal 2 has 13 gates: Gates 20, 21, 21B, 22, 23A, 23B, 24, 25A, 25B, 26A, 26B, 27, and 28.
+As of July 2025, this terminal, along with Terminal 3, serves as a hub for Delta Air Lines, although the airline has no check-in facilities at this terminal.
+The terminal also has check-in facilities for Norse Atlantic Airways, Spirit Airlines, and WestJet.
+After clearing security, Norse and Spirit passengers board a bus to the Tom Bradley International Terminal, while WestJet passengers walk to Terminal 3.

-Terminal 2 was built in 1962, and was the original international terminal.
+Terminal 2 was built in 1962 and was the original international terminal.
 It was completely torn down and rebuilt in stages between 1984 and 1988 at a cost of $94 million.
 The rebuilt terminal was designed by Leo A Daly.
-Terminal 2 has CBP (Customs and Border Protection) facilities to process arriving international passengers but arriving Aer Lingus passengers normally use the same arrival facilities as domestic passengers since they have already cleared CBP inspections at their departure airports.
+Terminal 2 has CBP (Customs and Border Protection) facilities to process arriving international passengers, but the facility was closed in 2020 and temporarily repurposed as a domestic bag claim area during construction of Terminal 3.
+As of February 2023, the CBP facility is being rebuilt.

-Former tenants of the terminal include Air Canada, Air L.A., Air Mobility Command, Air New Zealand, Air Resorts, Líneas Aéreas Allegro, Asiana, ATA Airlines, Aviacsa, Avianca, Braniff International Airways, Caledonian Airways (1988), Canadian Pacific Air Lines, CAAC Airlines, Capitol Air, Carnival Air Lines, Denver Ports of Call, Hawaiian Airlines, KLM, LTU International, MarkAir, Miami Air International, National Airlines (1934–1980), Northwest Airlines, Omni Air International, Pacific Express, Pan Am, Pan American Airways (1996–1998), People Express Airlines (1980s), Ryan International Airlines, Skyservice Airlines, VASP, Virgin Atlantic, World Airways and the majority of the International carriers before the Tom Bradley International Terminal was completed for the 1984 Summer Olympics.
+Former tenants of the terminal include Air Canada, Air L.A., Air Mobility Command, Air New Zealand, Air Resorts, Líneas Aéreas Allegro, Asiana, ATA Airlines, Aviacsa, Avianca, Braniff International Airways, Caledonian Airways, Canadian Pacific Air Lines, CAAC Airlines, Capitol Air, Carnival Air Lines, Condor, Denver Ports of Call, Hawaiian Airlines, KLM, LTU International, MarkAir, Miami Air International, National Airlines (1934–1980), Northwest Airlines, Omni Air International, Pacific Express, Pan Am, Pan American Airways, People Express Airlines, Ryan International Airlines, Skyservice Airlines, VASP, Virgin Atlantic, World Airways, and the majority of the International carriers before the Tom Bradley International Terminal opened.

-There are two airline lounges in Terminal 2 with the Delta SkyClub and Virgin Atlantic Clubhouse both being located on the mezzanine level of the concourse.
-As of Mid-2021, the Virgin Atlantic Clubhouse is no longer operating, and the existing lounge space is used by Delta as an additional SkyClub location at LAX.
+A Delta Sky Club operates on the upper level of Terminal 2; space originally built for a second lounge is currently in use as offices.